OCHA-DAP/hdx-python-database/documentation/main.md

     class MyTable(Base):
         my_col: Mapped[int] = mapped_column(Integer, ForeignKey(MyTable2.col2), primary_key=True)

+A default table name is set which can be overridden: it is the camel case class name to converted to snake case, for example `MyTable` becomes `my_table`.

 Then a connection can be made to a database as follows including through an SSH
 tunnel: